Skip to main content

 Most advice on making money on OnlyFans optimizes the wrong thing, it talks posting schedules and subscriber counts while the actual revenue is happening somewhere else.
 Before any tactic is worth running, the mechanic has to be right: where the money is really made, what moves it, what it costs in hours nobody screenshots, and the point where earning more stops being a content question at all.

 The single most important and most misunderstood fact: the subscription fee is usually the smallest part of an earning account's revenue.
 The platform looks like a subscription business, so people assume the money is the monthly price times the number of subscribers.
 On the large majority of accounts that actually earn meaningfully, it is not.
-The revenue comes from one-to-one selling inside the direct-message inbox, pay-per-view photo and video sets, custom content, and tips.
+The revenue comes from one-to-one selling inside the direct-message inbox, pay-per-view photo and video sets, custom content, and tips, a mechanic Reuters documented when reporting on the AI bots now running those DMs.
 The public feed is a storefront that gets people in the door; the inbox is the cash register where the transactions happen.

 This is not a minor distinction.
 It inverts almost every piece of common advice.
 It is why many of the highest-earning accounts run a low-price or even free subscription: a cheap sub is not the product, it is a customer-acquisition lever that maximizes how many people you can then build a relationship with and sell to directly.
 Get the mechanic wrong and you optimize the wrong number, you push sub price and post frequency while the actual revenue engine, the inbox, goes underworked.